-Just because it’s freezing outside doesn’t mean sun damage is but a myth.
+Just because it’s freezing outside doesn’t mean sun damage doesn’t exist.
 Remember, the sun’s rays reflect at you from the ice-covered ground.
-So it’s a must to apply sunscreen especially around your neck and on the underside of your nose and chin.
+It’s a must to apply sunscreen, especially around your neck and on the underside of your nose and chin.

 Winter Hiking Food Must-Haves

-For a typical cold weather hike, your body is likely to burn more calories just to maintain the internal heat you need for survival.
-Thus, it’s important to keep your body fueled with food and water so you can stay energetic and warm on the trail.
+In a typical cold weather hike, your body will likely burn more calories just to maintain the internal heat you need for survival.
+Keep your body fueled with food and water so you can stay energetic and warm on the trail.

 Don’t let your drink freeze